Loving Leftovers: How to Use Up Stale Bread

 Simple spaghetti strands cooked to perfect al dente toothsomeness.
 Onion and garlic gently simmered in olive oil until fragrant.
 A pinch of red pepper flakes.
 A dash of oregano.
 Set aside.

-In the same pan another splash of fruity olive oil, a pat of butter, and then the breadcrumbs are tossed and toasted.
+In the same pan, add another splash of fruity olive oil, a pat of butter, and then the breadcrumbs are tossed and toasted.
 Onions and garlic return to the pan along with the perfect spaghetti strands.

 Lablabi (Chickpea and Harissa Soup)